saadhaxxan/AWS-Lambda-Model-Deployment/README.md

 ```
 aws configure
 ```
-3. replace profile in serverless.yml with your profile and edit the code in src/handler.py file if you need any logic change
+3. Replace profile in serverless.yml with your profile and edit the code in src/handler.py file if you need any logic change

-4. deploy the app
+4. Seploy the app
 ```
 serverless deploy
 ```